Joe O'Donnell (American football)

 Joseph Raymond O'Donnell (August 31, 1941 – January 17, 2019) was an American football player.
 He played college football as a fullback, guard and tackle for the University of Michigan from 1960 to 1963.
-He also played professional football as a guard and tackle for eight seasons for the Buffalo Bills in the American Football League and the National Football League.
+He also played professional football as a guard and tackle for eight seasons for the Buffalo Bills in the American Football League (AFL) and the National Football League (NFL).
 He was a part of the 1964 and 1965 AFL Championship teams.
 O'Donnell was an AFL Eastern Division All-Star in 1965.
-He also came out of retirement to play in the World Football League in 1974 and 1975.
+He also came out of retirement to play in the World Football League (WFL) in 1974 and 1975.

 Early life

 O'Donnell was born in 1941 in Ann Arbor, Michigan, and attended Milan High School in nearby Milan.
 He was a standout athlete in football, basketball and track.
 He was an all-state running back in 1958, scoring six touchdowns in a game and 24 in an eight-game season.
 He also set a Milan school record in basketball with 49 points in a game.